How to specialize in pediatric nursing

 - An online RN to BSN program that can be completed in less than 12 months if you are already working as a licensed RN with an associate’s degree.

-- An accelerated nursing program (BSN degree) that can be completed in as few as 16 months if you already have a non-nursing bachelor’s degree from a regionally-accredited college or university.
+- An accelerated nursing program (BSN degree) that can be completed in as few as 20 months if you already have a non-nursing bachelor’s degree from a regionally-accredited college or university.
+You may also be eligible for our online Direct Entry MSN program, in which you can alternatively earn a master’s degree in as few as 20 months.

 * Program availability varies by campus.
 Click through to each program for further detail.